 Most of the population relies on the Lake Huron Primary Water Supply System (LHPWSS).
-Municipal residential groundwater systems serve the community of Varna.
+A municipal residential groundwater system serves the community of Varna.

 Prior to 2015, the Carriage Lane and Harbour Lights wells served two subdivisions north of Bayfield.
 The Municipally of Bluewater discontinued the use of the Carriage Lane and Harbour Lights well systems and these wells have been decommissioned.
 The communities are now served by the LHPWSS.
 The well systems were removed from the Assessment Report and Source Protection Plan.